 Paediatric populationOlanzapine is not indicated for use in the treatment of children and adolescents.
-Studies in patients aged 13-17 years showed various adverse reactions, including weight gain, changes in metabolic parameters and increases in prolactin levels.
-Long-term outcomes associated with these events have not been studied and remain unknown (see sections 4.8 and 5.1).
+Studies in patients aged 13-17 years showed various adverse reactions, including weight gain, changes in metabolic parameters and increases in prolactin levels (see sections 4.8 and 5.1).

 Use in elderly patients (>75 years)No information on the use of ZYPADHERA in patients > 75 years is available.
 Due to biochemical and physiological modification and reduction of muscular mass, this formulation is not recommended to be started in this sub-group of patients.

 Potential interactions affecting olanzapineSince olanzapine is metabolised by CYP1A2, substances that can specifically induce or inhibit this isoenzyme may affect the pharmacokinetics of olanzapine.

 Induction of CYP1A2The metabolism of olanzapine may be induced by smoking and carbamazepine, which may lead to reduced olanzapine concentrations.
 Only slight to moderate increase in olanzapine clearance has been observed.
 The clinical consequences are likely to be limited, but clinical monitoring is recommended and an increase of olanzapine dose may be considered if necessary (see section 4.2).